guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-ksql-server/01-logging/README.md

 Running the Splunk Universal Forwarder in a sidecar container is the most powerful configuration providing all the features from Splunk and Kubernetes.

-The containers share automatically share a volume where logs are being created by kafka-rest, and read by Splunk.
+The containers automatically share a volume where logs are being created by kafka-rest, and read by Splunk.

 ### Step 1: (Splunk secrets and configMap)